 by Kimberly Knight

-The year 2025 hasn’t exactly been the year I envisioned.
-My family has experienced two significant losses in quick succession, and it’s brought grief into sharp focus.
+2025 hasn’t exactly been the year I envisioned.
+My family has experienced two significant losses in quick succession, bringing holding space for grief into sharp focus.
 Being an introvert, I tend to process things internally, which isn’t always the healthiest approach, but it’s my way.
-What I’ve come to realize, though, is that grief is a complex beast, and often, we start mourning long before someone actually leaves us.
+However, what I’ve come to realize is that holding space for grief is essential, as grief is a complex beast, and often, we start mourning long before someone actually leaves us.
 It’s anticipatory grief, and it can be just as real and painful as the grief that follows a loss.

 And that numbness… that’s a tricky thing.
 As caregivers, we often become so accustomed to these losses that we start to normalize our grief.
 It becomes just another part of the routine, another burden to carry.
 We tell ourselves it’s just part of life, but that doesn’t diminish the pain.
 It just pushes it down, where it can fester and grow.